Performance Benchmarking of Tensor Trains for accelerated Quantum-Inspired Homogenization on TPU, GPU and CPU

 Alternative approaches, such as leveraging the Quantum Fourier Transform (QFT) on quantum hardware, could provide exponential speed-ups.
 However, these applications remain theoretical, as fault-tolerant quantum computers are required even for modest system sizes \cite{givois22, liu24}.

 To overcome the computational and memory limitations of classical FFT-based homogenization, a Tensor Train (TT)–based homogenization algorithm has recently been proposed.
-The Superfast Fourier Transform (SFFT)–based homogenization algorithm \cite{hauck25} employs the TT version of the QFT, breaking the exponential scaling barrier of FFT while dramatically reducing memory requirements.
+The Superfast Fourier Transform (SFFT)–based homogenization algorithm \cite{hauck26} employs the TT version of the QFT, breaking the exponential scaling barrier of the FFT while dramatically reducing memory requirements.
 However, because this approach is still in an early stage of development, its applicability remains limited to comparatively simple underlying geometries.

 In this paper, we make two primary contributions.
-First, we develop efficient hardware-accelerated implementations of the fundamental TT algebra to modern hardware accelerators, specifically GPUs and TPUs, using the JAX framework.
-We provide a rigorous evaluation of the feasibility and performance of these accelerated TT operations, highlighting the advantages and limitations of each platform, and report detailed benchmarking metrics, including speed and performance.
-Although libraries for GPU-accelerated TT algebra are already available \cite{cutensornet24}, systematic benchmarking on TPU hardware has been lacking; this work presents the first such evaluation and includes a direct comparison between GPU and TPU performance, building on prior results that demonstrated the suitability of TPUs for DMRG algorithms \cite{ganahl23}, used to solve optimization problems in TT format.
+First, we develop efficient hardware-accelerated implementations of the fundamental TT algebra on modern hardware accelerators, specifically GPUs and TPUs, using the JAX framework.
+We provide a rigorous evaluation of the feasibility and performance of these accelerated TT operations, highlighting the advantages and limitations of each platform, and report detailed benchmarking metrics, including speed and scalability.
+Although libraries for GPU-accelerated TT algebra are already available \cite{cutensornet24}, systematic benchmarking on TPU hardware has been lacking; this work presents the first such evaluation and includes a direct comparison between GPU and TPU performance, building on prior results that demonstrated the suitability of TPUs for the DMRG algorithm \cite{ganahl23}, used to solve optimization problems in TT format.
 Additionally, we provide the first practical implementation and systematic evaluation of Polar-based TT compression on modern hardware accelerators \cite{ganahl23}, needed for accurate low-precision arithmetics.

-Second, we leverage the insights from the benchmarking procedure to tackle a realistic, high-resolution scenario of the SFFT-based Homogenization algorithm on hardware accelerators.
+Second, we apply the previously developed hardware-accelerated TT operations to the existing SFFT-based homogenization workflow in a high-resolution setting on GPUs and TPUs.
 Our analysis addresses not only the feasibility of running TT-based algorithms on GPUs and TPUs, but also a direct comparison of their performance in terms of computational efficiency and scalability.
 Importantly, the use of Tensor Trains now enables homogenization of massive datasets, previously infeasible on conventional accelerators, highlighting the potential of low-rank tensor techniques to overcome both memory and computational bottlenecks in industrial-scale simulations.